 Your innovation can be a product, a service, a process, or a program that solves a problem or makes the world a better place.
 You might be thinking… “That could be almost anything!”
 And you’re right.
 We are using a broad definition of innovation to capture the wide range of awesome things young Canadians are doing.
 Make sure your innovation fits into one of these five categories:

-Ideally, your project should be advanced beyond the idea or concept stage.
+Your project should be advanced beyond the idea or concept stage.
 Can you demonstrate that you’ve started to put the solution into action?
 Check mark!
 Projects do not have to be complete inventions or something you can make money from to qualify.
 You must also:

 Decide whether you will submit on your own, or with collaborators who are part of your project.
 All collaborators must meet the above requirements.